djalbat/the-occam-user-manual/content/writing-with-highmark/project-versus-published-structure.md

-## Project and published structure
+## Project versus published structure

 There are a few types of input file in the cloned repository:

 * Several Markdown `*.md` files including a `default.md` file.
-* Several Markdown style `*.mds` files including a `default.mds` file.
+* Several Markdown Style `*.mds` files including a `default.mds` file.
 * An `index.json` file for the indexer's options.

 These files are all visible in the Occam IDE's projects pane.
-Note that the paths of the Markdown and Markdown style files often correspond.
+Note that the paths of the Markdown and Markdown Style files often correspond.
 This will be fully explained later on.

 Additionally the following files will be present.